Search

 The Conservation Alliance

 Finding an ancient building is one thing but discovering an entire lost city in the 21st Century is quite another.
-However, one thought more of a rumor for over 500 years has been detected in a remote and uninhabited corner of Central America by using a new scanning technology.
+However, that is what was been accomplished with LIDAR technology.
+Light Detection and Ranging (LIDAR) located a major Mayan city considered more of a rumor for the past 500 years.
+The city was mapped in a remote and uninhabited corner of Central America by using this novel scanning technology.

 The long-rumored, City of the Monkey God (la Ciudad Blanca) was in northern Honduras.
-The first ground surveys of the legendary citidal, which appears to have lain untouched since its inhabitants vanished in the 1500's, was covered in an article and video in the New Yorker Magazine.
-The catastrophic truth about the inhabitants disappearance is as fascinating and disturbing as the discovery of their city.
+The first ground surveys of the legendary citadel, which appears to have lain untouched since its inhabitants vanished in the 1500's, was covered in an article and video in the New Yorker Magazine.
+The catastrophic truth on what happened to the city's inhabitants is as fascinating, and disturbing, as the discovery of the actual city.
+WHB

 Print